Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 															...

 													harry = Employee("arbaz")   -> object can be instantiated using the constructor like this.

+									The real example of constructor is : unlike other methods which are dependent on users response, constructor is not dependenton users response. it depends on program itself. i.e when the program starts it will be executed.
+																			Its real life use is : to add all logic of configuration of program which are needed when the program starts (for e.g internet releted config, location, space related)

 			Inheritance : It is a way of creating a new class from an exiting class.
 						Syntax :